SecUSo/privacy-friendly-qr-scanner/README.md

 ### API Reference

-Further development requires Android Studio.

-Mininum SDK: 15
+Mininum SDK: 17
-Target SDK: 23
+Target SDK: 25

-This app uses the help of the ZXing Projekt (https://github.com/zxing).
+This app uses the help of the [ZXing Projekt](https://github.com/zxing).

 ## License

 Privacy Friendly QR Scanner is licensed under the GPLv3.
-Copyright (C) 2015 Philipp Rack
+Copyright (C) 2015-2017 Philipp Rack

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by